 Understanding AbbVie's Unusual Options Activity

-Shares of AbbVie (NYSE:ABBV) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $118.27.
+On Monday, shares of AbbVie (NYSE:ABBV) saw unusual options activity.
+After the option alert, the stock price moved down to $116.3.

 - Trade Type: PUT